Canada ratified the Forced Labour Convention, 1930 on 13 June 2011.

-Canada was requested in 2014 by the Governing Body of the ILO to provide a report in 2017 and again in 2020 on the measures which it has taken to give effect to the provisions in the Forced Labour Convention.
-There have been no observations published with respect to Canada.
+Canada was requested in 2014 by the Governing Body of the ILO to provide a report in 2017 and again in 2021 on the measures which it has taken to give effect to the provisions in the Forced Labour Convention.

 The Government of Canada submitted a report in 2017 which included observations of the Canadian Labour Congress and the Conseil du patronat du Québec (Quebec Council of Employers).
 The ILO provided comments in 2018. (https://www.ilo.org/dyn/normlex/en/f?p=1000:13100:0::NO:13100:P13100_COMMENT_ID:3344002:NO)